30 Health Issues Every Woman Over 30 Should Start Looking Out For

 It's not just your busy life and suddenly-sluggish metabolism contributing to that softer body in your 30s.
 "In your 30s, loss in muscle mass affects your metabolic rate," says Vince Sant, co-founder and lead trainer of V Shred.
 Fortunately, resistance training can help combat that lack of muscle tone.
 "You don't need to be a bodybuilder but maintaining muscle mass can help you as you age to maintain the structure of your body and lessen the decrease in metabolism caused by age."

 Instead of a golden tan or cute freckles, sun exposure leads to a new, annoying skin issue in your 30s: hyperpigmentation, or the darkening of specific spots or areas of the skin.
-"Excessive ultraviolet exposure to the sun causes unstable melanocyte activity, which in turn causes hyperpigmentation in your 30s and onward," says board-certified Denver plastic surgeon and anti-aging expert Dr. Manish Shah.
+"Excessive ultraviolet exposure to the sun causes unstable melanocyte activity, which in turn causes hyperpigmentation in your 30s and onward," says board-certified Denver plastic surgeon and anti-aging expert Manish Shah, MD.

 On the flip side of the hyperpigmentation coin, however, is that women in their 30s tend to experience hypopigmentation, or a lack of pigment in their skin, as well.

 "After 30, there is also a natural decrease in melanocytes in the body, on average the decline is of about 6 to 8 percent.
 This leads to hypopigmentation which is the phenomenon that occurs when regions of the skin become lighter," says Shah.
 "Not only is this decrease in melanocytes connected to a decline in melanin, but also to reduced protection against harmful ultraviolet exposure which, as most know, can cause pre-malignant and malignant skin lesions."